On the regularity issues of a class of drift-diffusion equations with nonlocal diffusion: Introduction

 The outline of the paper is as follows.
-In Section \ref{sec-prel}, we introduce a class of multiplier operators as examples of the diffusion operator $\LL$, and we present some useful auxiliary lemmas.
-In the section \ref{sec-MOC}, some basic and useful results related to the modulus of continuity are collected.
-In Section \ref{sec-thm-gl} we prove the desired H\"older regularity of the solution, which further concludes Theorem \ref{thm-evRe-gl}.
-In the section \ref{sec-evRe}, we give the detailed proof of Proposition \ref{prop-evRe}, which is concerned with the crucial eventual H\"older regularity issue.
-The proof of Theorems \ref{thmevRe}, \ref{thm-evRe-gl} and \ref{thm:glb2} are respectively placed in the subsections of Section \ref{sec-thms}.
-At last, the appendix section sketches the proof of the local well-posedness result for the considered drift-diffusion equation.
+In Section \ref{sec-prel}, we introduce a class of multiplier operators as examples of the diffusion operator $\LL$, and we present some useful auxiliary lemmas, and we also collect the definition and useful lemmas related to the modulus of continuity.
+In Section \ref{sec-evRe}, we give the detailed proof of Proposition \ref{prop-evRe}.
+The proof of Theorems \ref{thmevRe} and \ref{thm:glb2} are respectively placed in the subsections of Section \ref{sec-thms}.
+At last, the appendix section justifies the statement in Remark \ref{rmk:glob}.